-Opens the Set password window that helps you to enter the password needed for the configuration profile encryption.
-Encrypting the configuration profiles makes unauthorized access more difficult.
-To do this, perform the following steps:

-- □ When you are changing an existing password, enter the existing password in the Old password field.
-To display the password in plain text instead of (asterisks), mark the Display content checkbox. - In the New password field, enter the password.
-To display the password in plain text instead of (asterisks), mark the Display content checkbox. - □ Mark the Save configuration afterwards checkbox to use encryption also for the Selected configuration profile in the non-volatile memory (NVM) and in the external memory.

-Note: If a maximum of one configuration profile is stored in the non-volatile memory (NVM) of the device, then use this function only.
+pro pens the Set password window that helps you to enter the password needed for the configuration of the encryption.
+Encrypting the configuration profiles makes unauthorized access more difficult do this, perform the following steps: When you are changing an existing password, enter the existing password in the Old password field.
+To display the password in plain text instead of (asterisks), mark the Display content checkbox.
+In the New password field, enter the password.
+To display the password in plain text instead of (asterisks), mark the Display content checkbox.
+Mark the Save configuration afterwards checkbox to use encryption also for the Selected configuration profile in the non-volatile memory (NVM) and in the external memory.
+No ote: If a maximum of one configuration profile is stored in the non-volatile memory (NVM) of the device, then use this function only.
 Before creating additional configuration profiles, decide for or against permanently activated configuration encryption in the device.
-Save additional configuration profiles either unencrypted or encrypted with the same password.
+Save additional configuration profiles either unencrypted or encrypted with the same password oronies entrer unertorypted or entrypted with the same password. f you are replacing a device with an encrypted configuration profile, for example due to a defect, hen perform the following steps: Restart the new device and assign the IP parameters. ☐ Open the Basic Settings > Load/Save dialog on the new device. ☐ Encrypt the configuration profile in the new device.
+See above.
+Enter the same password you used in the defective device.
+Install the external memory from the defective device in the new device.
+Restart the new device.
+When you restart the device, the device loads the configuration profile with the settings of the defective device from the external memory.
+The device copies the settings into the volatile memory (RAM) and into the non-volatile memory (NVM).

-If you are replacing a device with an encrypted configuration profile, for example due to a defect, then perform the following steps:
+If you are replacing a device with an encrypted configuration profile, tor e xample due to a defect, then perform the following steps: